Skip to content

 Phase 1: Shadow (Months 1–8)

-The successor observes and learns the business from every angle — not passively, but as an active student with structured learning objectives.
+The successor observes and learns the business from every angle as an active student with structured learning objectives, not passively.

 External rotation requirement.
 Before the shadow phase, the successor should have three to five years of external work experience.
 Non-negotiable.
 The successor who has only ever worked in the family business carries a credibility gap with employees, clients, and the board.
 They haven't been tested where their last name didn't open doors.
 External experience builds independent confidence, exposes different management systems, and gives the successor the authority to say "I earned my way here."